bniladridas/mathematical_visualization/README.md

 - The derivative controls the curvature and defines color gradients
 - Colors transition based on the rate of change (derivative values)

+## Live Demo
+The project is deployed on Vercel and can be accessed here: [https://mathematical-visualization.vercel.app](https://mathematical-visualization.vercel.app)

 ## Mathematical Concepts

 ### The Function